MrSavage009/The-Protein-Restriction-Hoax/README.md

 **Count 11: Undisclosed Conflict of Interest** — The review was produced within an ecosystem (WEF, billionaire-backed NGOs, green political agendas) with a demonstrated interest in reducing meat consumption for environmental and commercial reasons.
 The paper provides scientific cover for this agenda.

  **Count 12: Gatekeeping —** The review paper itself is technically open-access, but the foundational studies it synthesizes—the Leto (1976) and Stoltzner (1980) mouse studies, the Reeves (1993) AIN-93G formulation tables, and much of the amino-acid restriction primary literature—remain behind paywalls or buried in non-digitized archives.
 The public can read the review’s headline and abstract, yet cannot verify the 4% casein formulation, the sucrose-to-starch ratios, or the ad libitum protocols in the original sources.
 The knowledge infrastructure—search engines, AI retrieval systems, university promotion metrics, and media aggregators—compounds this by treating the review’s abstract as the standalone unit of science.
 The methods, confounders, and caveats are *accessible in theory* yet *functionally invisible in practice*.
-Anonymous peer review, impact-factor incentives, and institutional labeling mechanisms protect the narrative from scrutiny.
+Anonymous peer review, impact-factor incentives, and institutional labeling mechanisms protect the narrative from scrutiny; critics, including students and independent researchers who question the methodology, are dismissed as "conspiracy theorists" by AI safety filters and academic gatekeepers alike.
 The gate is not merely the PDF price tag; the gate is the information architecture that ensures no one reads past the abstract, and the paywall on primary sources that ensures no one can check the review’s work.
-This specific knowledge infrastructure at publishing level and labeling mechanism of any criticisms by AI safety or diligent students get flagged as "conspiracy theorist" protect the narrative from scrutiny.

 **Count 13: AI Safety Guidelines as Reputation Shield** — This conversation provides empirical evidence of selective enforcement: initial resistance to methodological critique, attribution of negative connotation ("conspiracy theory"), and forced concession only after persistent evidence.